theQRL/theqrl.org/content/pages/case-for-quantum-resistant-blockchains/_index.md

 Worth a read on this subject is [Allen Walters](https://medium.com/u/ad87280e1b3e?source=post_page-----390fe55daab5--------------------------------) who broke down [Mosca’s Theorem and applied to the blockchain](/altcoin-magazine/an-addition-to-the-bitcoin-wiki-page-on-quantum-computing-and-moscas-theorem-of-risk-f2345e504bb4).

+{{< image "./images/mosca.png" >}}

 For *everyone*, that preparation time will involve research, development, integration/deployment, and migration.
-It's no surprise then that we find Google, Cloudflare and others with deployed test implementations by now taking this seriously, even when the immediate danger seems so far off.
+It's no surprise then that we find Google, Cloudflare and others with deployed test implementations by now taking this seriously, even when the immediate danger might seem so far off[^PREPARE].

 ### Updating centralized vs decentralized systems

-Importantly, there are a lot of critical systems that rely on vulnerable cryptography, but they’re also centralized systems, leading to fast-migrations in the case of a [black swan](https://en.wikipedia.org/wiki/Black_swan_theory) event.
+There are a lot of critical systems that rely on vulnerable cryptography, but they’re also centralized systems, leading to fast-migrations in the case of a [black swan](https://en.wikipedia.org/wiki/Black_swan_theory) event.
 This means they don’t face some crucial issues decentralized blockchains do.

-For blockchains including Bitcoin, '[not your keys, not your crypto](https://www.ledger.com/academy/not-your-keys-not-your-coins-why-it-matters)' is the golden standard, and most people, individually, will need to update their keys.
-Banks, on the other hand, hold your keys so can upgrade their keys at any-point.
+For blockchains including Bitcoin, '[not your keys, not your crypto](https://www.ledger.com/academy/not-your-keys-not-your-coins-why-it-matters)' is the golden standard, and most people will **individually need to update their keys**.
+Banks, on the other hand, hold and control your keys so can upgrade them at any-point.
 They can, for example, centrally change their cryptography without compliance of their users and the whole process can be done without user interface.

 ## What does this mean for blockchains like Bitcoin?

 If you’re not up to date, most blockchains (including all in the top 10 on CMC) use either Elliptic Curve Digital Signature Algorithm (ECDSA) for public key cryptography, or some variant of it vulnerable to quantum computers[^ECCTOP].
-Using a quantum computer, Shor’s algorithm[^SHORS] can be used to break ECDSA[^SHORSBREAK].
+Using a quantum computer, Shor’s algorithm[^SHORS] can be used to break ECDSA[^SHORS].

 What this means is a powerful enough quantum computers can derive the private key from the public key and use that private key to create a transaction and empty your wallet.